una/personal-goals/happy-moments/2017_happy-moments.md

 09/19/2017
 ---
+I was sick today :( but I went to One Medical and got diagnosed right away with strep (which I suspected) and it was just a nice overall experience for a doctor's visit.

 09/20/2017
 ---
-I co-worked with Tim today and we got drinks together in my neighborhood
+I co-worked with Tim today and we got drinks together in my neighborhood.
+It's really good hanging out with him again :)

 09/21/2017
 ---
-MCing the Codepen Meetup
+I MC-ed the first Codepen meetup in a long time today!
+It was a small but really great group.
+Tim and I went together and kind-of matched in our light-colored denim jackets :P

 09/22/2017
 ---
+A bunch of new pens from Jet Pens came in today :) Got some new double-tipped marker pens that I really like.

 09/23/2017
 ---